microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 The `Connect-Entra` cmdlet connects to Microsoft Entra ID with an authenticated account.

 Several authentication scenarios are supported based on your use case, such as delegated (interactive) and app-only (non-interactive).
+For more information, see the [authentication scenario](https://learn.microsoft.com/powershell/entra-powershell/authentication-scenarios) details.

 `Connect-Entra` is an alias for `Connect-MgGraph`.